jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 To run the experiments in this tutorial, we recommend having a CUDA compatible GPU with 4GB of memory or more.
 A 2GB GPU should work fine but you may have to reduce batch size.
-Each training iteration took about one hour and a half on a desktop computer with an Intel Core i5 9600K processor and an 8GB Nvidia RTX 2070 GPU.
+Each training iteration took between one and two hours on a desktop computer with an Intel Core i5 9600K processor and an 8GB Nvidia RTX 2070 GPU.